worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 Peterson made a note without looking up from his book.
 "Run the diagnostic sequence at 0600\.
 Chen, you'll file the report when it's done."

-Sarah nodded.
+Liv nodded.
 Webb was friendlier than most—mid-thirties, wore his hair too long, had a habit of humming Led Zeppelin songs while he worked.
 He'd shown her how to read the oscilloscope patterns on her second day and hadn't made it weird.

 The three of them worked in comfortable silence until Peterson's break at 4:15.
 He stood, stretched, joints cracking audibly.